ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/pivoting/index.md

 ## Manipulating Secondary Columns

 If you are not happy with the secondary columns provided by the grid, you have the opportunity to change any detail inside them.
-This is done by providing callbacks `processSecondaryColDef` and `processSecondaryColGroupDef`.
+This is done by providing callbacks `postProcessSecondaryColDef` and `postProcessSecondaryColGroupDef`.
 The example below shows using these callbacks to modify the labels for the headers.
 You are free to change any of the items you can define on a column except `field` as the field attribute is needed by the grid to pull out the value.

 <grid-example title='Secondary Columns' name='secondary-columns' type='generated' options='{ "enterprise": true, "exampleHeight": 650, "modules": ["clientside", "rowgrouping", "menu", "columnpanel", "filterpanel"] }'></grid-example>